 The report The UK Creative Industries: unleashing the power and potential of creativity features newly commissioned data from Oxford Economics, which projects that, with the right investment, the sector could recover faster than the UK economy as a whole, growing by over 26% by 2025 and contributing £132.1 billion to the economy in GVA - over £28 billion more than in 2020, and more than the financial services, insurance and pension industries combined.
-Not only a major driver of economic growth, the data reveals that by 2025 the Creative Industries could create 300,000 new jobs.
+Not only a major driver of economic growth, but the data also reveals that by 2025 the Creative Industries could create 300,000 new jobs.

-PAPER CONTENT MARKS AVAILABLE
+Component Content Marks available

 Paper 1 Technical principles 120

 Paper 2 Design and making principles 80

 NEA (Coursework) Practical application of technical principles, designing and making principles 100